Dominic Smith Preview, Player Props: Nationals vs. Yankees

-The Washington Nationals, including Dominic Smith (.270 on-base percentage in past 10 games, 65 points below season-long percentage), take on starter Carlos Rodon and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Dominic Smith (.286 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 7:05 PM ET.

-He had two hits (going 2-for-4 with two RBI) in his most recent appearance against the Phillies.
+He strung together two hits (going 2-for-4 with two RBI) in his last game against the Phillies.

 Dominic Smith Game Info & Props vs. the Yankees